JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

 - Any statements found after `Finish` is not reached and thus, not executed
 - If no `Finish` statement is found in a flow's execution, this will degenerate in flow crash
-- When a flow is finished and was used as subflow (part of the execution of a bigger parent flow), the parent does not terminate.
+- When a flow is finished and was used as [subflow](#subflows) (part of the execution of a bigger parent flow), the parent does not terminate.
 Execution continues at the following instruction that triggered the subflow.
 More on `Trigger` later
+- Using `data` in the `Finish` directive is an effective way to communicate information to callers (parent flows).
+If a  flow has no parents, `data` is stored in the authentication server's session of the given user under the key `agamaData`.
+Contents are serialized to a JSON string previously
 - A flow cannot be aborted by itself.
 This can only be achieved through a parent flow.
 Learn more about aborted flows [here](./flows-lifecycle.md#cancellation)
 - Check the best practices on finishing flows [here](./flows-lifecycle.md#finishing-flows)